 Queryable is a property of the data that ensures that it can undergo any transformation.
 Such transformations include aggregation, filtering, grouping, searching and verification.

 Unless the facts are presented in an easily comprehensible manner, the decision-makers will have a hard time understanding them to formulate strategies for growth.
 The correct tools must be used to represent facts and graphs and correlated metrics must be shown together.
-Wherever possible, people must be able to zoom into to get all the details.
+Wherever possible, people must be able to zoom in to get all the details.

-For example, ratios are best represented in the form Pie Charts or Spider Charts, whereas any number series is represented in the form of Bar Graphs or Histograms.
+For example, ratios are best represented in the form of Pie Charts or Spider Charts, whereas any number series is represented in the form of Bar Graphs or Histograms.